Our Productions and Creative Discussions to support, inspire, encourage, empower, and ultimately build Body confidence, Positive body image.

 An entertaining quarterly show and more with individuals with Visible disfigurement and body image issues, as the models.

 We wish to work with you!
-We are building our team, and looking for creative young minds enthusiastic about what we do.
+We are looking for creative volunteers passionate about our projects.

 This is much needed for better enlightenment of the urgent need of patient empowerment through patient support groups in Nigeria and Africa.
 I remember being asked recently, who is a Patient leader and what can patient groups do without medical/health community?
 IAPO member Danjuma Adda, Executive Director at Center for Initiative and Development (CFID)/ Chagro-Care Read more about An African perspective of patient empowerment[…]

 Skin conditions and diseases continue to be neglected, underestimated, and written off as problems that are not life-threatening.
 But this leaves the dangers of harmful skin-bleaching treatments—which are ubiquitous in Nigeria, across Africa, and among dark-skinned individuals around the world—largely unrecognized.
 The World Health Organization published an assessment on skin bleaching in 2011, which stated that 77 Read more about Why I think Skin Bleaching should be treated as Public Health Concerns.[…]